lammps/lammps/doc/src/fix_wall_gran_region.rst

 values for the 6 wall/particle coefficients than for particle/particle
 interactions.
 E.g. if you wish to model the wall as a different material.

-If a particle is moving away from the wall while in contact, there is a possibility that the particle could experience an effective attractive force due to damping.
-If the *no_attraction* keyword is used, this fix will zero out the normal component of the force if there is an effective attractive force.
-This keyword cannot be used with the JKR or DMT models.

 Restart, fix_modify, output, run start/stop, minimize info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""